Search for anything...

 Features

-• HIGH COMPATIBILITY - Support 50,000+ IR controlled devices such as TV, STB, Air conditioner, Fan, Video Recorder, DVD and more.
+• COMPATIBILITY - Support 50,000+ IR controlled devices such as TV, STB, Air conditioner, Fan, Video Recorder, DVD and more.
+Does not support Bluetooth and RF Devices.
 The cloud is continuously updating supported devices library, so your RM4 mini is always compatible with newer devices.
 Option to program your devices and learn buttons if certain cloud data is unavailable.
+Please note: RM4 mini only supports 5V 1A adapter.

 • NEW BROADLINK APP CONTROL - New App named BroadLink is available now in App Store and Google Play.
 New App has better user experiences in configuration and creating scenes than IHC.
 Besides, if you have an Android phone integrates IR emitter itself, you can use it to control your IR devices from BroadLink App as a test before you decide to buy our product.
 Note: RM4 mini only supports 2.4 GHz (NOT 5 GHz) Wi-Fi to configure in the App.